hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 You *can*, but since it's not a documented "by design" behavior, I wouldn't depend on that. :^)

 [14:16:25](#f9sbs2whbrGhhSf2jYMtRbyeRjl22jqdQ3P3i7axcz0) <GiuseppeChillemi (GiuseppeChillemi)>:
-You always block my dreams! Ì†ΩÌ∏ü((
+You always block my dreams! üòü((

 [14:16:41](#wC1GP0u6KmoKbuhLQYudSxBkSl9sBFwrxAuGVzL8BiY) <jpaquim>:
-Thank you for the link and the detailed answer Ì†ΩÌ∏É Concerning WebAssembly, it seems like it might be a good gateway towards supporting other architectures and platforms "for free".
+Thank you for the link and the detailed answer üòÉ Concerning WebAssembly, it seems like it might be a good gateway towards supporting other architectures and platforms "for free".
 If you have a Wasm runtime for a given platform, and Red self-hosted and compiling to Wasm, I guess that could always be a quick way of porting Red to another problem (even if not the most efficient possible)

 [14:17:28](#BEf6z5NbMfqNdh8N4f7WyVVCONkRloN7NXu1K71lqnk) <jpaquim>: